-2.1 Recording supported people's wishes
+2.1 Recording supported people's wishes.

-Individuals should be supported to record their wishes regarding dying, death and funeral arrangements as part of their Good Life Support Plan.
+Individuals should be supported to record their wishes regarding dying, death and funeral arrangements as part of their Good Life Support Plan/Risk and Vulnerability (R&V) with this information located in the My Emergency Details and Financial Section of Ark Information Management System (AIMS).
 Individuals with a life-limiting condition who have an Advanced Care Plan should use this to record these.
-Good Life Support Plans must note where any plans/wishes relating to death and dying are stored.
+Good Life Support Plans/R&V must note where any plans/wishes relating to death and dying are stored.

 People important to the individual should be involved in this planning where appropriate and with the individual's consent.
-This may include but is not limited to; family, guardians and advocates.
+This may include but is not limited to, family, guardians and advocates.